memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

-The student interact with the system through the graphical user interface(GUI) above.
+The student interact with the system through the Graphical User Interface (GUI) above.
 The first step the student has to enter his details(Name and ID) this details will be stored in a csv file **'StudentDetailss.csv'**, the ID is Matric Number on the GUI. second step, the student will click on the **CAPTURE IMAGE** button to capture his faces, here 50pictures of the student will be taken and stored in the **TrainingImages** Folder.
-The **haar-cascadeclassifier** file to detect faces through the video stream while the student face is being captured. the notification board will print ou the student details after a succesfull data collection.
+The **haar-cascadeclassifier** file to detect faces through the video stream while the student face is being captured.\
+The notification board will print out the student details after a succesfull data collection.

 <br>